wlingze/afl-utils/docs/CONTRIBUTING.md

 If you're missing some feature in afl-utils or like to propose some changes, I'd appreciate your contributions.
-Just send your bug reports, feature ideas, code patches or pull requests either via Github or directly to `hlt99 at blinkenshell dot org`!
+Just send your bug reports, feature ideas, code patches or pull requests either via Gitlab or directly to `hlt99 at blinkenshell dot org`!
 However before you do so, please make sure that you've read and understood the rest of this document!